ITfoxtec/FoxIDs/docs/oauth-2.0-oidc.md

 ### Resource and Scopes
 An API is defined as a resource under which it is possible to define scopes.
-Such scopes is defined as the resource name dot scope e.g. `party-api1.read1` or `party-api1.read2`.
+Such scopes are defined as the resource name dot scope e.g. `party-api1.read1` or `party-api1.read2`.

-In the client configuration the scopes are defined underneath the resource.
+In the client configuration tab, the scopes are defined underneath the resource name field.

 ![Resource and scopes - Client](images/configure-resource-scopes-client.png)

-In the resource configuration the scopes are defined as a list of scopes.
+In the resource configuration tab, the scopes are defined as a list of scope values.

 ![Resource and scopes - Resource](images/configure-resource-scopes-resource.png)

-On scope configuration in the client it is validated if the scopes exist on the API.
-If the client and API is the same application configuration the scopes is automatically added to the resource.
+Scopes configured in the client is validated if the scopes exist on the API.
+If the client and API is configured in the same down-party configuration, scopes added to the client is automatically added to the resource.

 ### Scopes
-The scopes can be configured in the client configuration.
-A scope can define a set of claims which should be issued.
+The scopes can be configured in the client configuration tab.
+It is possible to define a set of claims which should be issued for at scope as voluntary claims.

-A set of default scopes is added to the client configuration, which subsequently can be changed.
+A set of default scopes is added to the client configuration, which subsequently can be changed or deleted.

 ![Default scopes](images/configure-default-claims.png)